Places in St. Louis

 Home to the world's tallest man-made monument

-A city of superlatives, St. Louis, also known as the Gateway to the West, boasts trendy dining and shopping, entertainment, nightlife, and, of course, the iconic Gateway Arch.
-Add to your St. Louis travel guide lesser known attractions as well - you’ll find plenty: St. Louis Central West End features turn-of-the-century palace-like homes, upscale dining, and boutique shopping; The Hill is St. Louis’s Little Italy; and North St. Louis, known as “The Ville,” is the city’s historic African-American neighborhood.
+A city of superlatives, St. Louis, also known as the Gateway to the West, boasts trendy dining and shopping, entertainment, nightlife, and of course, the iconic Gateway Arch.
+Lesser-known attractions such as St. Louis Central West End, features turn-of-the-century palace-like homes, upscale dining, and boutique shopping.
+The Hill is St. Louis’s Little Italy, and North St. Louis, known as “The Ville,” is the city’s historic African-American neighborhood.

 The Jewel Box